 Deleting a label makes it unavailable for use and removes the label from files.
 Unloading transfers infrequently-used metadata from the versioning engine's database files to a set of flat files in an unload depot.
 If you unload a label, you can reload it if you change your mind and want to use it again.

 To delete a label:

-- 1. Go to View > Labels or click the Labels icon in the toolbar to open the Labels tab. - 2.
-Right-click the label and select Delete Label 'label\name'.
+- 1. Go to View > Labels to open the Labels tab. - 2.
+Right-click the label and select Delete Label 'label_name'.

 To unload a label: